 - Coveo for Sitecore Hive Framework

-- Improving the Experience
+- Improve the Experience

-- Styling the Experience
+- Style the Experience

 - Query Performance Best Practices

 A query goes through a Query Pipeline which can modify the query before reaching the Index.
 Many operations can be applied to a query as it makes its way through a Query Pipeline, such as replacing a keyword with a synonym.
-Hence, depending on the Query Pipeline a query is routed to, the search results can differ (see Routing Search Queries to Query Pipelines).
+Hence, depending on the Query Pipeline a query is routed to, the search results can differ (see Route Search Queries to Query Pipelines).

 coveoProcessParsedRestResponse pipeline (see Removing Fields From Search Results).

-When performing a search query against the search index, you might need to add User Identities to your request to allow accessing restricted results (see Adding User Identities to a Search Request Using the getSearchUserIdentities Pipeline).
+When performing a search query against the search index, you might need to add User Identities to your request to allow accessing restricted results (see Add User Identities to a Search Request).